wbcomdesigns/buddypress-activity-share-pro/readme.txt

 3. Activate the plugin through the \'Plugins\' menu.

-4. Alternatively you can use WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin
+4. Alternatively, you can use the WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin

 5. Enjoy

-If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/hire-us/).
+If you need additional help, contact us for [Custom Development](https://wbcomdesigns.com/hire-us/).

 == Frequently Asked Questions ==

-= Is this plugin requires another plugin? =
+= Does this plugin require another plugin? =
-Yes, this plugin requires BuddyPress plugin.
+Yes, this plugin requires the  BuddyPress plugin.

 == Changelog ==

 == Changelog ==
+= 1.5.0 =
+* Updated: Plugin Update Checker to v5 (PucFactory) with modern initialization for better reliability.
+* Optimized: `bp_activity_create_reshare_ajax` function for enhanced **security**, **performance**, and **readability**.
+* Added: Filter support for **shortcode compatibility**.
+* Improved: Activity share popup now appears correctly on media modals when using the BuddyBoss theme.
+* Enhanced: Display of “time since” on reshared posts with BuddyBoss integration.
+* Updated: Dependencies, and improved handling of “Read More” in reshared activity content.
+* Fixed: GamiPress compatibility – user earnings are now properly awarded on shared activities.
+* Cleaned: RTL CSS and JS file translation logic, and removed unused/commented code.

 = 1.4.0 =
 * Fixed escaping functions for improved security.
 * Fixed issue with social dropdown not showing in logout mode with BuddyX Pro.